Nile tilapia: Description

 The Nile tilapia reaches up to 60 cm in length, and can exceed 5 kg.
 As typical of tilapia, males reach a larger size and grow faster than females.

 Wild, natural-type Nile tilapias are brownish or grayish overall, often with indistinct banding on their body, and the tail is vertically striped.
 When breeding, males become reddish, especially on their fins.
-It is commonly confused with the blue tilapita (O. aureus); that species lacks the striped tail pattern, has a red edge to the dorsal fin (this edge is gray or black in Nile tilapia), and males are bluish overall when breeding.
+It is commonly confused with the blue tilapia (O. aureus); that species lacks the striped tail pattern, has a red edge to the dorsal fin (this edge is gray or black in Nile tilapia), and males are bluish overall when breeding.
 The two species can also be separated by meristics.
 Because many tilapia in aquaculture and introduced around the world are selectively bred variants and/or hybrids, identifying them using the standard features that can be used in the wild, natural types is often not possible.
 The virtually unknown O. ismailiaensis has a plain tail, but otherwise closely resembles (and may only be a variant of) the Nile tilapia.
 Regardless, O. ismailiaensis might be extinct, as its only known habitat in northeastern Egypt has disappeared, although similar-looking individuals (perhaps the same) are known from the vicinity.

 Nile tilapia can live for more than 10 years.